Adobe-Marketing-Cloud/reactor-user-docs/README.md

 ## Key features

+Here are the key features that are available in Launch:

 ### Extensions

-#### Web
+* **Web**

   An extension is a package of code \(JavaScript, HTML, and CSS\) that extends the Launch UI and client functionality.
 You can build, manage, and update your integrations using a virtually self-service interface.
 You can think of Launch as an operating system, and extensions are the apps you use to achieve your tasks.

-#### Mobile
+* **Mobile**

   Mobile extensions are comprised of a Launch UI configuration screen and native SDK components that work with the core Adobe Experience Cloud Platform SDKs to deliver functionality to mobile apps.

 **Important**: In Android and iOS extensions, only contents on secure http connections \(`https`\) are served.
 When a URL that contains `http://` is passed in, the connections are blocked.